Raniconduh/cscroll/README.md

 If an argument is provided, cscroll will open the path supplied.
 Otherwise it will open in the current working directory. ([see 'Options'](#options))

 Files will be highlighted and shown with an identifier corresponding to the file type.
-If compiled with icons and the icons option is set, a nerd icon corresponding to the file's type will be shown to its left.
+If compiled with icons and the icons option is set, a nerd icon corresponding to the file's type will be shown to its left. ([see 'Icons'](#icons))

 Default configurations can be specified in the [config file](#config-file).
 These will be overwritten by any flags passed via the command line or through the `set` command but will persist in the file.